so-stj/IPDroper/README.md

 Run the script then display menu there are allow select scripts.

 1. IptablesConfiguration.sh allow to block IP address of country that specified from registry of the Number Resource Organization.

+ User allow to select one that numbers between 1-5 of NRO.
+ After that enter the country alpha2 code to block and begin the process of configuration on iptables.

  These NROs are available: